-- Greased and/or pre-greased terminals are not to be used on O2 sensor circuits. - Grease in the connector or the terminals migrate through the wire strands and contaminate the sensor resulting in false readings - Greased and/or pre-greased terminals are not to be used with hypalon insulation. - It causes the insulation to swell and to deteriorate particularly in the presence of heat - Greased and/or pregreased terminals are - not to be used on relays.
-Grease in the connector or on the terminals migrates through openings in the relay and contaminates the internal contacts of the relay resulting in component failure - Silicon grease is not to be used at all.
+- Greased and/or pre-greased terminals are not to be used on O2 sensor circuits. - Grease in the connector or the terminals migrate through the wire strands and contaminate the sensor resulting in false readings - Greased and/or pre-greased terminals are not to be used with hypalon insulation. - It causes the insulation to swell and to deteriorate particularly in the presence of heat - Silicon grease is not to be used at all.
 It can migrate through wire strands and contaminate relay or switch contacts.
 It can also travel to the sheet metal destroying the adhesion of vehicle body paint - All metal sockets routed outside the vehicle must have watertight boots and grease or other means of corrosion protection. - All lamp sockets in a wet area must be evaluated for sealing and corrosion protection. - All grommets used in areas where moisture, water splash or exhaust fumes can enter into the passenger compartment must seal.
 Use applied grommets, sealed tube-andgrommet assemblies, sealed bulkhead connections, or molded grommets.
-Molded non-rubber grommets are less desirable.
+Molded non-rubber grommets are less desirable. - Unused wiring hole provisions that may allow moisture, fumes or noise to enter the passenger compartment must be plugged or sealed. - 5) Screws and clips located in a wet region must have a sealing provision.

-- Unused wiring hole provisions that may allow moisture, fumes or noise to enter the passenger compartment must be plugged or sealed. - 5) Screws and clips located in a wet region must have a sealing provision. - 6) Relays or circuit breakers should not be located in moisture splash area without adequate protection. - Wire harness routing from a wet to a dry environment must have drip loop construction.
+- Relays or circuit breakers should not be located in moisture splash area without adequate protection. - Wire harness routing from a wet to a dry environment must have drip loop construction.
 Locate the drip loop lower than the harness grommet; allow water runoff.